 1. Wash and clean broccoli rabe.
 Remove thicker stems and select only green leaves.

-2. In the pressure cooker, add a tsp of cooking oil, followed by mustard seeds and urad dal.
+2. In the pressure cooker, add a teaspoon of cooking oil, followed by mustard seeds and urad dal.
 Wait for the mustard seeds to get crackled.
 Then add chopped onion, saute it till it becomes soft.

 3. Then add chopped tomatoes and saute for another couple of minutes.